FTC, Qualcomm give closing arguments in trial over mobile chip licenses

 Qualcomm is the world's biggest provider of mobile chips, and it created technology that's essential for connecting phones to cellular networks.
 The company derives a significant portion of its revenue from licensing those inventions to hundreds of device makers, with the fee based on the value of the phone, not the components.

-Because Qualcomm owns patents related to the 3G, 4G and 5G networking technology -- as well as other features like software -- all handset makers building a device that connects to cellular networks have to pay it a licensing fee, even if they don't use Qualcomm's chips.
+Because Qualcomm owns patents related to 3G, 4G and 5G networking technology, as well as other features like software, all handset makers building a device that connects to cellular networks have to pay it a licensing fee, even if they don't use Qualcomm's chips.

 "The FTC hasn't come close to meeting its burden of proof in this case," Don Rosenberg, executive vice president and general counsel of Qualcomm, said in a statement Tuesday following closing arguments.
 "All real-world evidence presented at trial showed how Qualcomm's years of R&D and innovation fostered competition, and growth for the entire mobile economy to the benefit of consumers around the world.
 Our licensing rates -- which were set long before we had a chip business, and revalidated time and again -- fairly and accurately reflect the value of our patent portfolio.
 Qualcomm's technology has been the foundation of a thriving, competitive industry."